wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/upgrading-agent.rst

         Total outdated agents: 3

-2. Upgrade the agent with ID 002 using the *'-a'* parameter followed by the agent ID:
+2. Upgrade the agent with ID 002 using the *'-a'* parameter followed by the agent ID and the *'-v'* parameter followed by the version to upgrade:

     .. code-block:: console

-        # agent_upgrade -a 002
+        # /var/ossec/bin/agent_upgrade -a 002 -v 4.0.0

     .. code-block:: none
         :class: output